-To this end, we present a reachability-based approach to the point-to-point steering problem.
-The contributions of this paper are summarized as follows: First, we establish the fundamental connection between problem \textbf{P1} and a certain set-valued maps that contain the boundary of reachable sets.
-This connection implies our main result; \textit{given the existence of solution to problem \textbf{P1}, a solution consist of concatenation of two Pontryagin extremals always exist.} Thus, problem \textbf{P1} is formulated as a TPBVP while it is free from the second concern; existence of a solution to this TPBVP is equivalent to that of the original point-to-point steering problem.
+To this end, we propose a formulation for the point-to-point steering problem via Pontryagin extremals with an existence guarantee: whenever problem \textbf{P1} is feasible, the proposed formulation admits a solution.
+The contributions of this paper are summarized as follows: First, we establish the fundamental connection between problem \textbf{P1} and certain set-valued maps that contain the boundary of reachable sets.
+This connection implies our main result; \textit{given the existence of solution to problem \textbf{P1}, there always exists a solution consisting of concatenation of two Pontryagin extremals; one generated by the original dynamics $f$ from the initial state and the other generated by the inverted dynamics $-f$ from the terminal state.} Thus, problem \textbf{P1} can be formulated as a TPBVP in a manner that is free from the second concern; existence of a solution to this TPBVP is equivalent to that of the original point-to-point steering problem.
 Moreover, the proposed approach is capable of addressing different boundary conditions when certain states are unconstrained.
 Second, we apply the theoretical developments to extend the existing results on Dubins car~(\cite{chen2023,Rao2024}) to curvature-bounded paths in $\mathbb{R}^3$.
-We prove that for construction of such paths under prescribed length and boundary conditions, it suffices to consider the trajectories that are concatenations of CSC, CCC, their subsegments, and H, where C denotes a circular arc with maximum curvature, S a straight line segment, and H a certain class of smooth helicoidal arcs with constant curvature.
-This facilitates the use of root-finding algorithms (e.g., the Levenberg-Marqardt algorithm) to find the desired path, even under presence of unconstrained boundary states as well.
+Since our theoretical developments bypass the need for geometric elongation, the arguments in planar setting extends in a unified manner to spatial setting.
+Specifically, we prove that for construction of such paths under prescribed length and boundary conditions, it suffices to consider the trajectories that are concatenations of CSC, CCC, their subsegments, and H, where C denotes a circular arc with maximum curvature, S a straight line segment, and H a certain class of smooth helicoidal arcs with constant curvature.
+This facilitates the use of root-finding algorithms (e.g., the Levenberg-Marqardt algorithm) to find the desired path, even in the presence of unconstrained boundary states as well.

-The remaining sections of this paper are organized as follows.
-Definition of notations, basic technical assumptions, and preliminaries on reachability and Pontraygin Maximum Principle (PMP) are introduced in Section~\ref{sec:02}.
-Section~\ref{sec:03} presents the central arguments of this paper.
-Theoretical developments are applied to curvature bounded paths in $\mathbb{R}^2$ (i.e., Dubins car) and $\mathbb{R}^3$ in Section~\ref{sec:04}.
-Numerical demonstrations are provided in Section~\ref{sec:05}, and Section~\ref{sec:06} highlights the concluding remarks.